IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

 2. Open the slack.yml file.
 3. In the parameters section, update the following parameter values to use your own Slack account.

 	 a. **auth-token** - The authentication token for your Slack account.
+For instructions about how to locate this token, see [Authentication](https://api.slack.com/docs/oauth).

 	 b. **channelName** - The name of the Slack channel to send notifications to about build results from your delivery pipeline.
+You can use an existing, archived, or new channel.

 4. In the App details page in Bluemix, review the information in the MESSAGING (SLACK) section.
-The values in the **AUTH-TOKEN and **CHANNELNAME** fields should match the parameter values that you set in the Slack.yml file.
+The values in the **AUTH-TOKEN** and **CHANNELNAME** fields should match the parameter values that you set in the Slack.yml file.
 ![SLACK section of the App details page][3]